 In the Hospitality Stream of this Certificate, you’ll learn vocational and job-seeking skills, employability and personal management skills, teamwork and communication skills.

-In addition to studying the Certificate I in Work Education, you will have the opportunity to study units from the Certificate I in Hospitality (SIT10216) and obtain your Hygiene for Food Handlers certificate.
+In addition to studying the Certificate I in Work Education, you will have the opportunity to study units from the Certificate I in Food Processing (FDF10111) and obtain your Hygiene for Food Handlers certificate.

 You will participate in: